jdarov/Tic_Tac_Toe/README.md

 ## 🙌 Credits

-Built with ♥ by [YourName] as part of a hands-on learning journey into software development and game logic.
+Built with ♥ by [jdarov] as part of a hands-on learning journey into software development and game logic.
 Thanks for checking it out!

 ---